What is print on demand?

 Can I order sample prints?

-We offer sample pack that includes examples all our art, photo and canvas substrates.
+Of course!
+Our sample pack is free of charge and includes examples of our art, photo and canvas substrates.

 Prints are listed in cm and inches - what will be the size of my print?